Uruguayan Olympic Committee

-The Uruguayan Olympic Committee (Comité Olímpico Uruguayo, COU) was founded in 1923 and was recognized by the IOC (International Olympic Committee) that same year.
+The Uruguayan Olympic Committee (Comité Olímpico Uruguayo, COU) (IOC Code: URU) was founded in 1923 and was recognized by the IOC (International Olympic Committee) that same year.

 It is the national governing body in charge of the Olympics.
 It is also a member of PASO, ACNO and ODESUR.

 President is Julio César Maglione, since 1987, who has recently been reelected.